Get in Touch

 • The Laplace estimator

-• Applying numeric features with Naive Bayes
+• Utilizing numeric features with naive Bayes

-• Divide and conquer strategy
+• Divide and conquer strategies

 • The C5.0 decision tree algorithm

-• Selecting the optimal split
+• Selecting optimal splits

 • Pruning the decision tree

-• Transition from biological to artificial neurons
+• From biological to artificial neurons

 • Activation functions